Supreeth26/samsung_riscv/README.md

 ### What is pk(Proxy Kernel) ?:

-_ The pk (Proxy Kernel) is a lightweight runtime environment used with RISC-V simulators and emulators, such as Spike (the RISC-V ISA Simulator), to provide minimal operating system functionality.
-_ It is not a full-fledged kernel but acts as a bridge to allow user-level programs to run on simulated or bare-metal RISC-V systems.
+The pk (Proxy Kernel) is a lightweight runtime environment used with RISC-V simulators and emulators, such as Spike (the RISC-V ISA Simulator), to provide minimal operating system functionality.
+It is not a full-fledged kernel but acts as a bridge to allow user-level programs to run on simulated or bare-metal RISC-V systems.

+## Key Features of the Proxy Kernel

+1. Basic Input/Output: Implements simple I/O functions like printf and scanf.

+2. Memory Management: Provides minimal memory management for program execution.

+3. System Call Handling: Supports a subset of Linux-like system calls for convenience.

+4. Compatibility: Works seamlessly with user programs compiled using the RISC-V toolchain.